pranavsindura/obsidian-ai/README.md

 Use `.env.sample` as a template and fill in your OpenAI and ChromaDB details

+### Build the app

+1. Go into the project directory - `cd /path/to/obsidian-ai`
+2. Build the app - `npm run build`

 ### Create embeddings from your notes

 1. Go into the project directory - `cd /path/to/obsidian-ai`
 2. Run ChromaDB - `chroma run`
+3. Run the app - `npm run start`
-3. Run `python src/scripts/embedFiles.py "/path/to/notes"`, this will start embedding your notes and storing them into ChromaDB
+4. Run `python src/scripts/embedFiles.py "/path/to/notes"`, this will start embedding your notes and storing them into ChromaDB
    1. example - `python src/scripts/embedFiles.py "/Users/pranavsindura/Obsidian Notes/Personal"`

 ### Run the app

 1. Go into the project directory - `cd /path/to/obsidian-ai`
 2. Start ChromaDB - `chroma run`
-3. Build the app - `npm run build`
-4. Start the app - `npm run start`
+3. Start the app - `npm run start`
-5. Open `http://localhost:3000` in your browser
+4. Open `http://localhost:3000` in your browser